Resistance State: California in the Age of Trump

 Since the Trump administration said in January that states could require Medicaid recipients to work if they want to continue receiving the benefit, three states have signed on: Kentucky, Indiana and Arkansas.
 Many others are considering it.

 California, of course, is walking a different path.
-State Sen. Ed Hernandez (D-West Covina) is floating a bill to ban work requirements for Medi-Cal recipients.
-Medicaid is the national health care program for the poor; the California version of it is Medi-Cal.
+State Sen. Ed Hernandez (D-West Covina) is floating a bill, SB 1108, to ban work requirements for Medi-Cal recipients.
+Medi-Cal is California’s version of Medicaid, the national health care program for the poor.

 Hernandez called the federal work-requirement idea “backwards” when introducing his bill.
 “Now is the time to focus all efforts on covering more people,” he said, “not less.”